LilyYin17/Hiking_Everyday/README.md

 # About

-This project is a Java application uses Apache Tomcat framework.
+This project is a Java application that uses Apache Tomcat framework.
 You can access the webapp by starting tomcat and visiting http://localhost:8080/HikingEveryday/ in your browser.

 # Getting Started
 ## Prerequisites